center-key/puppeteer-browser-ready/README.md

 **puppeteer-browser-ready** is a helper utility to reduce the amount of boilerplate code needed to tell Puppeteer to visit a web page and and retrieve the HTML.&nbsp;
 It's primarily intended for use within [Mocha](https://mochajs.org) test cases.&nbsp;
-In addition to the raw HTML, you get a [cheerio](https://cheerio.js.org) reference so you can immediately run queries on the DOM.
 In addition to the raw HTML, you get a [node-html-parsed](https://github.com/taoqf/node-html-parser) root so you can immediately run queries on the DOM.